 A(x)=π(rhx)2A(x) = \pi \left(\frac{r}{h}x\right)^2

-Add those thin circular slices from x=0x = 0 to x=hx = h:
+Adding those thin slices from x=0x = 0 to x=hx = h,

-If you have not studied calculus yet, the practical takeaway is still simple: a cone with the same base and height as a cylinder has one-third the volume.
+If you have not studied calculus yet, the practical takeaway still holds: a cone with the same base and height as a cylinder has one-third the volume.

-Suppose a cone has radius 33 cm and height 88 cm.
+Take a cone with radius 33 cm and height 88 cm.

 V=13π(32)(8)V = \frac{1}{3}\pi (3^2)(8)